claybar/claybar.github.io/_posts/2015-12-05-Riwaka-Pale-Ale.md

 hopping the beer.
 These hops cause a nice layer of green krausen to form on the surface of the beer, hopefully it can be keep undisturbed during the bottling process.

+# Bottling

+After about 7 days brewing it seemed ready for bottling, FG is down to about 1013.
+The bottling process went reasonably smoothly, 45 500mL bottles full and capped.